DeepProofLog: Efficient Proving in Deep Stochastic Logic Programs: Experiments

 \acr{} uses Proximal Policy Optimization (PPO) \citep{schulman2017proximal} to navigate the complex, large-scale action spaces emerging in KG reasoning.
 The model computes the scores $p^\lambda_{\text{success}}(q)$ for each query $q$ so that the standard evaluation metrics for each task (MRR, Hits@N) can be computed (see Appendix C.2 for the metric definitions).
 All NeSy methods, including \acr{}, use RotatE output as a prior, learning a logic-based adjustment on top of it.

-For the Family dataset, all NeSy systems improve performance over the baseline. \acr{} is particularly effective, especially on MRR and Hits@1 metrics.
-A similar trend is observed in the WN18RR dataset, where \acr{} and SBR outperformed other methods.
+On Family, all NeSy systems improve performance over the baseline. \acr{} is particularly effective, especially for MRR and Hits@1.
+A similar trend is observed on WN18RR, where \acr{} and SBR outperform other methods.